vojtechruz/vojtechruzicka-blog/drafts/spring-boot-actuator/index.md

 # Spring Boot Actuator
 In short, Spring Boot Actuator is one of the sub-projects od Spring Boot, which adds Monitoring and Management support for your applications running in production.
 It exposes various HTTP or JMX endpoints you can interact with.

+This post covers Actuator 2.x.
+If you're using Spring Boot 1.x, be aware that there were many changes in the version 2 and you should look for version 1.x specific configuration instead.

 # Source code
 Source code of example application using Spring Boot Actuator can be found [here](https://github.com/vojtechruz/spring-boot-actuator-example).